-- Students must be in good judicial standing.
-The opportunity to study abroad may be denied based on a student’s judicial standing with the University as defined in the Student Code of Conduct.
-Judicial standing will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
+- Students must have in good standing with Millersville’s Code of Student Conduct.
+The opportunity to study abroad may be denied based on a student’s conduct record with the University as defined in the Student Code of Conduct.
+Conduct records will be evaluated at the time of the student’s initial application and monitored before his/her departure until the student returns from their experience abroad.
 A student is required to abide by MU’s Code of Conduct while abroad.
-Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Judicial Affairs Office.
+Any incidents while abroad that violate MU’s Code of Conduct will be processed by Millersville’s Student Conduct and Community Standards Office.
 If a student is required to withdraw from a study abroad program for academic or conduct reasons, either before or after the program officially begins, no money will be refunded.
 Note: A suspension from MU encompasses all university activities, which includes study abroad.

 - Students must demonstrate the personal maturity, responsibility, cross-cultural understanding, and the stress management skills necessary for a successful study abroad experience.